 Comparing Common Auto Insurance Scores

-Auto insurance scores are tailored specifically to assess your risk as an insurance consumer, and most of them are largely based on the same information as traditional credit scores.
-But rather than using that information to assess your position as a borrower, it’s filtered through a different lens.
-In other words, the different purpose leads to different results.
-Plus, car insurance companies use other information, like claims history and your driving record, as supplements in determining your approval.
+Your auto insurance score, like a credit score, is an indicator of your risk.
+And auto insurance scores are largely based on the same information as traditional credit scores.
+But rather than using that information to assess your position as a borrower, it’s filtered through a different lens, producing results tailored to the insurance industry.
+Plus, car insurance companies use other information, like claims history and driving records, to supplement insurance scores when evaluating drivers.

 That’s what the major auto insurance scores have in common.
 There are differences, though, including what score range they use and where their credit data comes from.
 You can see how the most popular types compare in the table below.

-|Provider||Auto Insurance Score||Score Range||Credit Report Used||Cost|
+|Provider||Auto Insurance Score||Score Range||Credit Report Used||Availability|

 How To Get Your Auto Insurance Score